-What do Google providing search, Coca-Cola operating its systems to track inventory, and Backblaze backing up your data have in common?
+What do the following have in common: Google providing search, Coca-Cola operating its systems to track inventory, and Backblaze backing up your data?
 The computers that handle all of this live in data centers.
 And those data centers use power—lots of it.

 In the U.S. alone there are over 20,000 data centers—each of which houses thousands or tens of thousands of servers.
-Combined, these data centers make up 3% of all U.S. energy consumption (not just electricity) – more than the entire domestic air fleet.
+Combined, these data centers make up 3% of all U.S. energy consumption (not just electricity).
+That’s more than the entire domestic air fleet.

 it should be no surprise that the focus was on power, power, power.

-- VFDs – variable frequency drives to adjust the speed of blower fans that adjust to need rather than spinning at a constant rate.
+- VFDs: Variable frequency drives to maintain the speed of blower fans that adjust to need rather than spinning at a constant rate.

 A number of these items pay for themselves in a couple months and then generate savings ongoing from then on.
-KC has a variety of information on his site and blog.
+Mares has a variety of information on his site and blog.